BP-Tracker/bp-tracker-particle/README.md

 Usage
 -----

-The firmware can flashed on the hardware using the particle cli:
+The firmware can be flashed on the hardware using the particle cli:

 ```sh
 particle compile electron ./electron